-RVCC is committed to creating a safe and healthy environment for our students.
+Raritan Valley Community College is committed to creating a safe and healthy environment for our students.
 We comply with all state laws regarding immunizations for students.

-All full-time students must submit proof of compliance with the State of New Jersey requirements for immunization for
+All full-time and part-time DEGREE SEEKING students must submit proof of compliance with the State of New Jersey requirements for immunization for